hardrockhodl/network-ai-platform/README.md

 ## Enhanced AI Features (Optional)

-For more sophisticated analysis, you can integrate with local AI models:
+For more sophisticated analysis, you can integrate with local AI models only:

-### Option 1: Ollama + Qwen3 (Recommended)
+### Ollama + Qwen3 (Recommended)
 ```bash
 # Install Ollama
 curl -fsSL https://ollama.ai/install.sh | sh